IBM/ubiquity-k8s/README.md

 * spectrum-scale-fileset - described in `deploy/storage_class_fileset.yml`, it allows the dynamic provisioner to create volumes out of Spectrum Scale filesets.
 * spectrum-scale-fileset-lightweight - described in `deploy/storage_class_lightweight.yml`, it allows the dynamic provisioner to create volumes out of sub-directories of filesets.

+* spectrum-scale-fileset-nfs - described in `deploy/storage_class_fileset_nfs.yml`, it allows the dynamic provisioner to create volumes out of Spectrum Scale filesets based on NFS.

 ### Usage example:
 In order to test the dynamic provisioner create a storage class: